 Syria

 In Syria, we are mitigating the impacts of the humanitarian crisis and providing long-term support to the Syrian people.
 We empower Syrians themselves to work on long-term measures to redress the impacts of the conflict.
 We primarily focus on education, repairing infrastructure, and supporting agriculture.
-In 2023, we pulled on our local resources and experience to provide an immediate response to the massive earthquake that struck in February of that year.
+In 2023, we drew on our local resources and experience to provide an immediate response to the massive earthquake that struck in February of that year.

 In Syria, we are addressing the most immediate needs of the conflict-affected population.
 We provide food aid, repair infrastructure and water supply networks, provide shelters to endangered people, distribute hygiene kits, and help displaced families overcome the harsh winters.